Food & wellbeing – How We Live Well On A £50 ($65) A Week Food Budget (Family of 4)

 Our eating habits and choice of food has also changed over the years.
 When I met Mary, we used to love buying Spanish chorizo for example.

-I also loved my steak and meatballs and would buy luxurious yoghurts and the like.
+I also loved my steak and meatballs and would buy luxurious yogurts and the like.